We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Demo material: toy zebra.

-Handout: green sheets of colored paper, white and black gouache, brushes, non-spill jars, brush stands, napkins.
+Handout: green sheets of colored paper, white and black gouache, brushes, sippy cups, brush holders, napkins.

 The lesson begins with a riddle:

-• Not hearing the waves of the ocean,
+• Not knowing the expanse of the sea,

 • In the distant African steppe

-A toy zebra appears, which came to visit the guys from distant Africa.
-Children examine it together with the teacher - it has a beautiful coloring, like a horse has a mane and tail.
+A toy zebra appears and came to visit the children from distant Africa.
+The children look at it together with the teacher - it has a beautiful coloring, just like a horse has a mane and tail.

 • And the zebra has stripes, there are stripes everywhere

-• (show spots with hands all over the body)
+• (we show spots with our hands all over the body)

 • On the forehead, in the ears, on the neck, on the elbows

-• There are on the nose, on the stomach, knees and socks.
+• There are on the nose, stomach, knees and socks.

 • (show body parts, speeding up the pace)

-Then the teacher tells the kids an amazing story: once a zebra was born in the African desert.
-And she became very lonely, there was no one to play with at all.
-And now the zebra has come a long way to find friends.
-The teacher invites the children to help the zebra - draw her many friends who look like her.
+Then the teacher tells the kids amazing story: Once upon a time, a zebra was born in the African desert.
+And she became very lonely, there was no one to play with.
+And so the zebra came a long way to find friends.
+The teacher invites the children to help the zebra - to draw her many friends who look like her.

-The teacher invites the children to sit at the tables and explains to them how to draw in an unusual technique - with the help of their palms.
-Pens must be dipped in white paint and imprinted on green paper.
-The missing details are completed with a brush - black stripes, eyes, mane.
+The teacher invites the children to sit at the tables and explains to them drawing techniques unusual technique- using your palms.
+Handles need to be lowered into white paint and leave an imprint on green paper.
+The missing details are painted in with a brush - black stripes, eyes, mane.

 Independent work of preschoolers.
 The zebra thanks the kids and leaves happy - now she has someone to play with.